MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-references.md

 ![](media/working-with-references/filter-accounts.png)

-You don't need to use **IsType** or **AsType** because you're comparing two records.
-You know the entity type of **ComboBox1.Selected** because it's derived from the **Users** entity.
+You don't need to use **IsType** or **AsType** because you're comparing record references with other record references or full records.
+The canvas app knows the entity type of **ComboBox1.Selected** because it's derived from the **Users** entity.
 Accounts for which the owner is a team won't match the filter criterion.

-> [!NOTE]
-> This formula doesn't have a delegation warning because the query is delegated to Common Data Service.

 You can get a little fancier if you support filtering by either a user or a team.